taliegemen/StepperMotorForAxis/README.md

 # StepperMotorForAxis
-This is an Arduino Project that i made to control a stepper motor to position an axis of a laser.
+This is an Arduino Project that i made to control a stepper motor to position an axis of a device.
 First of all, the motor tries to go to origin level if the sensor is High it means it is at origin.
 After that it starts to move the other way to leave the sensor at Low.
 With this operation completed you can serially send the arduino to go to a position.